Bayesian evidence-driven likelihood selection for sky-averaged 21-cm signal extraction: CONCLUSION

 For Bayesian inference, the necessity for an explicit likelihood function poses a challenging task for cosmological state-of-the-art data analysis.
-Usually, it is easier to forward model a dataset for a physical process based on some input parameters than to identify the often latent and hierarchical statistical properties in each model component and solving the inverse problem.
+Usually, it is easier to simulate a dataset for a physical process based on some input parameters than to identify the often latent and hierarchical statistical properties in each model component and solving the inverse problem.
 Therefore, these complex noise structures can make the likelihood intractable and a more simplified approximation such as a Gaussian likelihood is frequently used.
-The task of finding an approximation of the true likelihood function is known as likelihood-free inference (LFI) with often complex and involved algorithms executed to achieve this.
-However, we demonstrated that LFI can also be achieved through a simple Bayesian evidence-driven analysis in which we show that the Gaussian likelihood function is not always the best choice as an approximation of the true likelihood function of the dataset.
+The task of finding an approximation of the ground truth likelihood function is known as likelihood-free inference (LFI) with often complex and involved algorithms executed to achieve this.
+However, we demonstrated that LFI can also be achieved through a simple Bayesian evidence-driven likelihood analysis in which we show that the Gaussian likelihood function is not always the best choice as an approximation of the ground truth likelihood function of the dataset.
+Although we note, that in `true' LFI the non-parametric likelihood approximations are much more expressive than those considered here, nonetheless they command much larger Occam penalties given by the virtue of their expressiveness.
+This forms the subject of ongoing work.

-We used a physically motivated forward model to generate antenna temperature datasets where we injected noise of various complexity and scales.
+We used a physically motivated simulator to generate antenna temperature datasets where we injected noise of various complexity and scales.
 For each dataset, we injected one of the following noise structures: Gaussian noise, generalised normal noise, Student-t noise, Cauchy noise or radiometric noise.
 As each of these noise distributions has a varying amount of free parameters, we varied the shape parameter, if the distribution has a shape parameter, otherwise we varied its scale parameter.

 After dataset creation, we defined two models: the true signal model $M_1$ of the dataset containing the foreground, the sky-averaged 21-cm signal and the noise contribution and the no signal model $M_2$ which does not contain any sky-averaged 21-cm signal component.